BenSiv/brain-ex/README.md

 - add note connect argument
 - fix update from file after manual edit
 - edit with non existent title should create and open it in default editor
-- filter last tasks by subject
-- filter last tasks by due_to